 Harry Potter: The Exhibition – Boston, MA, USA

-The exhibition was hosted at the Museum of Science, Boston, Massachusetts, from October 25, 2009, to February 21, 2010.
-This was its second American stop and second stop overall.
+From October 25, 2009, to February 21, 2010, Harry Potter: The Exhibition was hosted at the Museum of Science in Boston, Massachusetts.
+This was its second North American stop and second stop overall.

 The Boston stop of Harry Potter: The Exhibition had a special event featuring Matthew Lewis, who portrays Neville Longbottom in the Harry Potter films.

 I was able to attend a roundtable discussion with him, and these are some of the things he said:

 The scale of [Part 2] is enormous.
 [Neville is] a bloody and battered resistance leader, a battle-hardened veteran.

 Lewis stated that he has the script for Harry Potter and the Deathly Hallows – Part 2 and will start filming the final battle scenes in the coming weeks.
 He also talked about a scene that was cut from the filming of Harry Potter and the Goblet of Fire after seeing his own dancing shoes in the exhibition.